mmiller2321/PersonalPortfolio-Public/README.md

 To do:
-- Create a Three.js 3D or 2D animated background to be used on the home page.
 - Refactor Experience page (update hobbies)
 - Create 2 more project pages (Project #2 and #4)
 - Create the Tech News page
 - Implement the back-end of the Contact page
-- Create a simple Chatbot for the website
+- Create a Three.js 3D or 2D animated background to be used on the home page.

 ## Contact